Adi-Abhishek/Adi-Abhishek/README.md

 - 💬 Ask me about ...
 -->
 - 🔭 I’m currently a 2nd year B-Tech-CSE student, learner and used to explore difference tech languages..
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA and DSA
 - 📫 How to reach me: [Twitter-@Abhishekady9](https://twitter.com/abhishekady9)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I used to spend my time by learning new tech..